 How to Start the Talk about Money

-Our advice to Dale and his partner and to other couples who need to talk about money is to first figure out what your hopes and dreams are as individuals and as a couple.
+Our advice to Dale, his partner and other couples who need to talk about money is to first figure out what your hopes and dreams are as individuals and as a couple.
 Dale should say to his partner, “I heard the Debt Free Guys say on Queer Money that all couples should do this exercise to have a successful relationship.”
 Then, he and Dale should do the Debt Free Guys’ Hopes & Dreams Worksheet to start their talk about money.
 It’s important to focus first on the positive, big picture goals to start the talk about money on a positive note.

 Follow that exercise up with the Debt Free Guys’ Financial Blockers Worksheet.
 This exercise invites you to talk about what’s preventing you from achieving your hopes and dreams from the first exercise.